Katie Piper: Treatment and recovery

 Immediately after the attack, Piper ran into a local café, where an ambulance was called.
 Piper was treated in Chelsea and Westminster Hospital, where her treatment was led by plastic surgeon Mohammad Ali Jawad.
 The acid, some of which Piper had swallowed, blinded her in her left eye, and caused partial thickness and full thickness burns.
-The surgeons completely removed the skin of Piper's face, and replaced it with a skin substitute, Matriderm, to build the foundations for a skin graft.
+The surgeons completely removed the skin off Piper's face, and replaced it with a skin substitute, Matriderm, to build the foundations for a skin graft.
 This procedure was the first of its kind to be done in a single operation.

 Piper was put into an induced coma for 12 days.
 She has been through numerous surgical operations to treat her injuries, and wore a plastic face mask for 23 hours a day, which flattened the scars and helped retain moisture.
 As part of her care from the National Health Service, Piper was treated at a clinic in Southern France.
-The treatment she received there was designed to break down scar tissue, and prevent skin contraction.
+The treatment she received there was designed to break down scar tissue and prevent skin contraction.
 Subsequent to the attack, Piper moved out of her London flat and returned to Hampshire to live with her parents and younger sister Suzy.

 Personal life

-Near the end of 2009, Katie Piper established a charity, the Katie Piper Foundation, aimed at raising awareness of the plight of victims of burns and other disfigurement injuries: the charity also campaigns for the specialist treatment Piper received, such as the after-care scheme undertaken in France, to be more widely available to patients in Britain.
+Near the end of 2009, she established a charity, the Katie Piper Foundation, aimed at raising awareness of the plight of victims of burns and other disfigurement injuries; the charity also campaigns for the specialist treatment Piper received, such as the after-care scheme undertaken in France, to be more widely available to patients in Britain.

-Following her recovery and the successful establishment of the Katie Piper Foundation, Piper again moved out of the family home and returned to living alone in London, a process documented in episodes of Katie: My Beautiful Face; she later moved to live with her partner Richard Sutton, a carpenter.
+Following her recovery and the establishment of the Katie Piper Foundation, Piper again moved out of the family home and returned to living alone in London, a process documented in episodes of Katie: My Beautiful Face; she later moved to live with her partner Richard Sutton, a carpenter.
 On 14 March 2014, she gave birth to their first child, Belle Elizabeth.
 In December 2014, she announced her engagement to Sutton.
 They married on 6 November 2015.
 On 13 December 2017, she gave birth to their second child, Penelope Diane.

-Formerly an atheist, Piper turned to Christianity after the attack.
+Piper turned to Christianity after the attack.